 I also teach basic feelings and more complex feelings all year long using this Feelings and Emotions unit.

-Now go create an amazing safe place or cozy corner in your classroom for your students AND TEACH them how to use it!
+Now go create an amazing, safe place or a cozy corner in your classroom for your students, AND TEACH them how to use it!
 Here are some resources you can use: